Constraints on charmphilic solutions to the muon g-2 with leptoquarks: Introduction

 We show that almost all realistic and well-motivated charmphilic solutions to the \gmtwo\ anomaly are now excluded by a combination of recent bounds from the LHC\cite{Aaboud:2017buh,Sirunyan:2018exx} and a handful of data from flavor experiments, with the exception of narrow slices of the parameter space that will be probed in their entirety with 300\invfb\ of luminosity.
 Thus, if a significant \deltagmtwomu\ deviation from the SM were observed at Fermilab as well, this would mean in this framework that leptoquark couplings to the third generation are required.
 We provide estimates of the minimal size of third-generation couplings that is necessary to evade all constraints.

 The paper is organized as follows.
 In \refsec{sec:gm2} we briefly review the expression for the muon anomalous magnetic moment with one leptoquark at one loop.
 In \refsec{sec:mod} we introduce the leptoquark models that yield a solution to the BNL \gmtwo\ anomaly with charmphilic couplings, we specify the assumptions involved, and we estimate the required coupling size at $2\,\sigma$.
 In \refsec{sec:flavor} we compute flavor and electroweak (EW) precision constraints on the parameter space of the models.
 We numerically simulate the relevant LHC searches and present our main results in \refsec{sec:results}; and we finally conclude in \refsec{sec:summary}.
+In Appendix~\ref{app:update} we have updated the full analysis in light of the new measurement of the anomalous magnetic moment of the muon at Fermilab\cite{PhysRevLett.126.141801}.